James Eales, PhD

 Overview

-I have been performing computational experiments for the large-scale analysis of genomics, transcriptomics, and epigenomics data for the last 10 years and have a particular interest in techniques for summarisation, visualisation and communication of high-dimensionality data for identifying causal disease genes.
+I have been creating and performing computational experiments for the large-scale analysis of genomics, transcriptomics, and epigenomics data for the last 10 years and have a particular interest in techniques for summarisation, visualisation and communication of high-dimensionality data for identifying causal disease genes.

 My group